-The free movement of capital means for everyday people that there are no restrictions on the amount of money that you can take with you when you go abroad to live or to work
+The free movement of capital means no restrictions on the money you can take when you go abroad to live or to work.

-The free movement of capital is not only the most recent of all Treaty freedoms, but — because of its unique third-country dimension — also the broadest.
+The free movement of capital is not only the most recent of all Treaty freedoms.
+But, because of its unique third-country dimension, also the broadest.
 The liberalisation of capital flows progressed gradually.
-Since the Maastricht Treaty, all restrictions on capital movements and payments have been removed, both between Member States and with third countries.
+Since the Maastricht Treaty, all restrictions on capital movements have been removed, between Member States and with third countries.
 The principle has direct effect, i.e. it requires no further legislation at either EU or Member State level.

-Effect of leaving the EU on UK economy
+Effect of leaving the EU on the UK economy

 The National Institute of Economic and Social Research estimates that trade with the EU, especially in services, will be more costly after Brexit.
 This is likely to have an adverse effect on living standards in the UK.

-Their central estimate is that if the government’s proposed Brexit deal is implemented, then GDP in the longer term will be around 4 per cent lower than it would have been had the UK stayed in the EU.
+Their central estimate is that if the government’s proposed Brexit deal is implemented, then GDP in the longer term will be around 4 per cent lower than if the UK had stayed in the EU.

 This is roughly equivalent to losing the annual output of Wales or the output of the financial services industry in London.
 This is equivalent to a loss of 3 per cent in GDP per head, worth around £1,000 per annum on average to people in the UK.